Vivian Stanshall: Bonzo years

 According to their manager/agent Gerry Bron, after a perhaps ill-advised agreement that the band should be left to their own artistic devices, Stanshall was allowed several weeks in a hired rehearsal space to write songs for the new Bonzo Dog Band album.
 When Bron arrived at the location to check the progress of these endeavours, he found that Stanshall had not written anything at all and had instead built a variety of hutches for his pet rabbits.
-Bron mentioned in a television documentary that this occurred in May 1968 in a hall in Acton, West London.
-The actual location is Askew Road Church Hall, at the start of Bassein Park Road in Shepherd's Bush.
+Bron mentioned in a television documentary that this occurred in May 1968 in a hall in Acton, west London; the actual location is Askew Road Church Hall, at the start of Bassein Park Road in Shepherd's Bush.
 The date would suggest that these were rehearsals for the album The Doughnut in Granny's Greenhouse.
 During recordings for the album proper at Morgan Studios, Stanshall, wearing just a rabbit's head and underpants, interviewed members of the public in Willesden High Road.
 On the album track "We Are Normal", one interviewee can be heard to remark, 'He's got a head on him like a rabbit.'

 Later in 1968, the Bonzos scored a surprise top-ten hit with "I'm the Urban Spaceman" co-produced by Paul McCartney and Gus Dudgeon under the alias 'Apollo C. Vermouth'.
-Meanwhile, the band toured incessantly and recorded a multitude of radio sessions for the BBC, alongside several albums.
+Meanwhile the band toured incessantly and recorded a multitude of radio sessions for the BBC, alongside several albums.
 They also embarked upon two poorly organised but well-received tours of the United States.
-(Neil Innes remembers that the band were reportedly stopped by a local sheriff and asked if they were carrying any firearms or drugs.
+(Neil Innes remembers that the band were stopped by a local sheriff and asked if they were carrying any firearms or drugs.
 When they denied both, the officer asked how they were going to defend themselves.
-Stanshall piped up from the back of the minibus, 'With good manners!')
-It was during the particularly disastrously organised second tour that the Bonzos decided to break up, partly because of Stanshall's growing stage fright—combined with increasing use of valium to help this, but also because of anger with their management, after Spear's wife suffered a miscarriage while he was away, and no-one informed him.
+Stanshall piped up from the back of the minibus, "With good manners!")
+It was during the particularly disastrously organised second tour that the Bonzos decided to break up, partly because of Stanshall's growing stage fright – combined with his increasing use of valium to help combat this – but also because of anger with their management, after Spear's wife suffered a miscarriage while he was away, and no-one informed him.
 The band subsequently decided to split whilst they were still friends.
-In March 1970, they played their last show at Loughborough University.
+They played their last show in March 1970, at Loughborough University.